koas/v-max-items/README.md

 # v-max-items
-Vue directive to limit the number of item inside an element
+Vue directive to limit the number of items inside an element.
+It adds a +N more button to reveal all items.

+Documentation and examples available at the [demo page](http://koas.github.io/v-max-items/).